 What is low key lighting?

-Low key lighting is a lighting technique that focuses on accentuating shadows by using hard source lighting in a scene.
+Low key lighting is a lighting technique for film that focuses on accentuating shadows by using hard source lighting in a scene.
 Contrary to high key lighting (which aims to minimize shadows), low key lighting aims to increase contrast through the use of shadows and dark tones.
 In the words of Rob Wood (Lightstalking.com):

 “A low-key image is one that contains predominantly dark tones and colours.
 Like high-key images, they convey atmosphere and mood.
 But where a high-key image feels airy and light, a low-key is usually dramatic and full of mystery.”